trepDev/mixcloud-with-tracklist/README.md

 No personal info is used/collected.

 ## Scheduled updates for the future
-- Manage tracklist form multi-tab
+- Manage tracklist from multi-tab
-- Manifest v3 >_<

 ## Thanks